How to Setup Jenkins Build Agents on Kubernetes Pods

 Now, save the job configuration and click “Build Now”

-You should see a pending agent in the job build history as shown below.
+You should see a pending agent in the job build history below.

 docker agent build history